 Founded in 2014, we have significantly grown our business and have generated attractive returns.
-We have organically increased gross written premiums from \$16.6 million for the year ended December 31, 2014, our first year of operations, to \$154.9 million for the year ended December 31, 2018, a compound annual growth rate ("CAGR") of approximately 75%.
-Our return on equity and combined ratio were 20.9% and 71.6%, respectively, for the year ended December 31, 2018.
-During 2018, we experienced average monthly premium retention rates above 90% for our Residential Earthquake, Residential Flood and Hawaii Hurricane lines and approximately 84% overall across all lines of business, providing strong visibility into future revenue.
+We have organically increased gross written premiums from \$16.6 million for the year ended December 31, 2014, our first year of operations, to \$154.9 million for the year ended December 31, 2018, a compound annual growth rate ("CAGR") of approximately 75%, and have gross written premiums of \$112.4 million for the six months ended June 30, 2019.
+For the six months ended June 30, 2019, we experienced average monthly premium retention rates above 93% for our Residential Earthquake and Hawaii Hurricane lines and approximately 87% overall across all lines of business, providing strong visibility into future revenue.
 In February 2014, Palomar Specialty Insurance Company was awarded an "A-" (Excellent) (Outlook Stable) rating from A.M.
 Best Company ("A.M.
 Best"), a leading rating agency for the insurance industry.
 In February 2019, A.M.
 Best affirmed our "A-" (Excellent) (Outlook Stable) rating for Palomar Specialty Insurance Company and affirmed our "A-" (Excellent) (Outlook Stable) group rating for Palomar Holdings, Inc. This rating reflects A.M.
 Best's opinion of our financial strength, operating performance and ability to meet obligations to policyholders and is not an evaluation directed towards the protection of investors.